 Unfortunately the links for these seem to keep changing on Amazon even though the sellers have them in stock.

 They are sold by Pro Water Parts an Amazon storefront and they have most of the fittings you need too.
 They work great just wish the sellers made them easier to find.
 Type nozzles into the search and they should come up.
 They come in black and white and both are identical.

-After looking around I found this pump on Amazon and shipping is only $8.99.
+After looking around I found this pump on Amazon and shipping is free.
 It is actually a little better than the pump I bought because it’s the same 80 psi output but with the adapters you can run either 1/4 or 3/8 tubing if you are running a lot of misters.

 I really like this pump and it has an adjustable bypass so you can crank the pressure up.
 My “reptile” pump did not have this.

 To build a two tote aeroponic system you will need: